 Cart abandonment rate on e-commerce sites is very high especially on mobile

-A study showed that the average shopping cart abandonment rate is 72% across all devices, and 97% on mobile.
-A study published by Business Insider in August this year reported that $4 trillion worth of merchandise will be abandoned in online shopping carts this year, and about 63% of that is potentially recoverable.
+A review of cart abandonment studies suggests the average shopping cart abandonment rate is around 69% across all devices, and higher on mobile devices.
+A study published by Business Insider in August 2014 reported that $4 trillion worth of merchandise will be abandoned in online shopping carts this year, and about 63% of that is potentially recoverable.

 Online fraud is high, and likely to grow if no increased security for the transactions

 The online fraud rate is 10 times higher than the physical credit card fraud rate.
-In 2012, the card-present fraud rate was 0,09% representing $4 billion out of $4.35 trillion in sales while the online fraud rate was 0,9% representing $1.9 billion out of $220 billion in sales in the US and online fraud is growing at a much faster pace according to FICO. (see references)
+According to a 2015 Lexis Nexis study, annual fraud costs reached $32 billion in 2014, a 38 percent increase over 2013.
+Online fraud is growing at a much faster pace according to FICO.